 Nutritional Value of Turnips

-Turnips are an excellent source of Vitamin C and mineral such as sodium, potassium, and calcium.
-This vegetable is also a very good source of dietary fiber for babies.
+Turnips have an abundance of vitamin C, sodium, potassium, and calcium.
+This vegetable is also an excellent source of dietary fiber for infants.

-The table below lists the nutritional value of turnips and lists some of the vital nutrients and their quantities.
+The table below lists the nutritional value per 1 bulb peeled (12.6 g) of turnips (2<).

-How To Select And Store Turnips For Baby?
+How To Select And Store Turnips For Babies?

-Turnip is not on the list of the twelve most pesticide-contaminated foods.
-However, contamination is possible, so organic turnips are recommended.
-Moreover, by adhering to these basic measures, you can protect your infant.
+Turnip is not among the top twelve pesticide-contaminated foods.
+However, contamination is possible, so organic turnips are preferred.
+Furthermore, by following these basic steps, you can protect your baby.

 Note: In case you get a slightly large turnip, and if you are worried about its bitterness, here comes a remedy.
 Boil it with potato slices.
 Potato slices will absorb the bitterness of the turnip to a great extent.